 In his first year at the helm of the Red and Blue’s offense, Penn finished unbeaten in league play to earn the outright Ivy League title—all despite losing three starting quarterbacks to injury.
 With the fourth-string quarterback starting the fourth week of the season, Penn won that game and every single one thereafter.
 As the offense returned to full strength, it became increasingly more productive.
 The Quakers put up a combined 76 points in their last two home games.
 At season’s end, Penn’s starting quarterback, running back, tight end and top wide receiver each earned All-Ivy recognition.

-Also in charge of the offensive line, McLaughlin has coached a Penn lineman to first-team All-Ivy honors in each of his first seven seasons and has had a total of three disciples reach the NFL.
+Also in charge of the offensive line, McLaughlin has coached a Penn lineman to first-team All-Ivy honors in each of his first eight seasons and has had a total of three disciples reach the NFL.
 McLaughlin helped tutor all five linemen to All-Ivy status in 2010, while another earned All-America accolades.
 More recently, he guided Greg Van Roten to three straight All-Ivy awards.
-Van Roten signed an NFL contract following his senior season in 2011 and currently plays for the Green Bay Packers.
+Van Roten signed an NFL contract following his senior season in 2011 and is currently plays for the Seattle Seahawks.

 McLaughlin came to Philadelphia from the University of Iowa, where he spent six years, first as a graduate assistant coach and then as a quality control assistant.
 McLaughlin coached in five bowl games with the Hawkeyes, including four consecutive January bowls.
 He was heavily involved in several of Iowa’s top-25 recruiting classes throughout his tenure.